MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/enhanced-data-model.md

 [!INCLUDE[cc-beta-prerelease-disclaimer](../includes/cc-beta-prerelease-disclaimer.md)]

 The standard data model was built with custom tables and was optimized for configuration of each website component stored as a record in a dedicated table in Microsoft Dataverse.
-The standard model requires additional time to load the various solutions, tables, and metadata while provisioning a new site.
-Updates to website tables on the standard model requires manual and time consuming application of package updates.
+The standard model requires other time to load the various solutions, tables, and metadata while provisioning a new site.
+Updates to website tables on the standard model require manual and time consuming application of package updates.

 > [!IMPORTANT]
 > - This is a preview feature.